Friday, November 15, 2019

 7:00 – 9:00 pm

 A writing group can give the otherwise lonely writer inspiration, perspective, new viewpoints, support, accountability, feedback, and collegiality.
 But finding a good match is hard!
-In this evening for creative writers, three authors will share the wide range of possibilities for forming writing community and offer advice on what makes groups or partnerships sustainable.
+In this evening for creative writers, three authors will share the wide range of possibilities for forming a writing community and offer advice on what makes groups or partnerships sustainable.

 Participants will get to know one another in a series of small-group conversations, connecting around shared genres, levels of experience, interests, and location.
 We’ll end with social time so participants can exchange contact information and formalize plans.